jasonlloyd1/jasonlloyd1.github.io/index.md

 This enhancement significantly improved the artifact by ensuring a more comprehensive and well-rounded testing strategy.
 Specifically, I demonstrated skills in:

-**1. Test-Driven Development (TDD):** Writing tests before implementing features to guide development.
+1. Test-Driven Development (TDD): Writing tests before implementing features to guide development.
-**2. Boundary Value Analysis:** Identifying and testing edge cases to ensure robustness.
+2. Boundary Value Analysis: Identifying and testing edge cases to ensure robustness.
-**3. Exception Handling:** Verifying that the application gracefully handles unexpected errors.
+3. Exception Handling: Verifying that the application gracefully handles unexpected errors.
-**4. Dependency Injection and Mocking:** Isolating and testing individual components in isolation.
+4. Dependency Injection and Mocking: Isolating and testing individual components in isolation.

 **Reflection on the Enhancement Process:**